 - Indirect costs, such as general office overhead, furniture, utilities, and equipment

 - Award items (certificates, plaques) and Incentive prizes

-- Boats, kayaks, paddle boards, and canoes (to purchase or rent)
+- Boats, kayaks, paddle boards, and canoes (to purchase)

 - Photography cameras and drones